Tour start → end dates | Price | Enquire |

 Meals: Breakfast, Lunch, Dinner

 We begin our journey inland, where we spend the night in the Bandula area near the Chicamba Dam after saying our farewells to our seaside camp.
-550 hectares of conservancy surround our campsite.
+550 Hectares of conservancy surround our campsite.
 Bass fishing is popular at the dam, where a catch-and-release program ensures the fish can be conserved and continue to grow.
 An environmental center also aims to educate the local school children about preserving fauna and flora in the area.
-As we cross the border into Zimbabwe, we set up camp near the dam and enjoy our last night in Mozambique.
+We set up camp near the dam and enjoy our last night in Mozambique.

 Accommodation: Casa Msika Lodge (or similar) – Camping twin share tents with shared facilities